rzaidel/nx-workspace/README.md

 Workspace has shared data.
 It saved in `libs` folder.

-Folder includes all shared data (styles, ui-elements, intefaces, model) that can be shared beetwen front-end and back-end.
+Folder includes all shared data (styles, ui-elements, interfaces, model) that can be shared between front-end and back-end.
  - Also, there is `slr-ui` folder that includes main styles (ui elements) for project
  - If project will need to use [Angular material](https://material.angular.io/), `theming` or `custom-theme`